-While the overseas fund must appear on the ROPS list to make a compliant transfer, since 2015 HMRC has made it your responsibility to find out if you have to pay any tax on your pension transfer.
+While the overseas fund must appear on the ROPS list to make a compliant transfer, since 2015 HMRC has made it the sending and receiving pension/superannuation funds responsibility to avoid any unexpected tax liabilities.
 HMRC doesn’t guarantee transfers to ROPS list funds will be free of UK tax.
-As such, it is vital, that you seek specialist advice on QROPS/ROPS transfers to ensure a penalty tax is not incurred.
+As such, it is vital, that you seek specialist advice on QROPS/ROPS transfers to ensure penalty taxes are not incurred.

 More detail about HMRC’s QROPS list and ROPS list.

-Nik Hayes a UK Chartered Accountant now living in Australia, explains why he sought expert QROPS advice for his own transfer, despite having substantial financial expertise himself.
+Nik Hayes a former UK Chartered Accountant now living in Australia, explains why he sought expert QROPS advice for his own transfer, despite having substantial financial expertise himself:

 Effects of changes to UK pension regulations in 2015

-Changes were introduced to UK pension transfer regulations in July 2015 (as part of the Freedom & Choice in Pensions legislative changes).
+Changes were introduced to UK pension transfer regulations as part of the Freedom & Choice in Pensions legislative changes.

-A major impact of these changes is HMRC now only allow lump sum overseas UK pension transfers for those individuals who are 55 years or over and are members of the appropriate Recognised Overseas Pension Scheme (ROPS) approved Fund.
+A major impact of these changes is HMRC now only allow lump sum overseas UK pension transfers for those individuals who are 55 years or over and are members of the appropriate Recognised Overseas Pension Scheme (ROPS).

-The term ROPS refers to the HMRC approved list of pension schemes based outside the UK.
+HMRC provides a list of approved (ROPS) pension schemes based outside the UK.